archwomen/classroom-media/lessons/beginner_pkgbuilds/pkgbuildlesson/lesson_1.rst

 Example ``PKGBUILD``s are located in ``/usr/share/pacman/``.
 An explanation of possible ``PKGBUILD`` variables can be found in the `PKGBUILD article`_.

-``makepkg`` defines three variables that you should use as part of the build and install process:
+``makepkg`` defines three shell variables that you should use as part of the build and install process:

 * ``srcdir``